wusai2333/trib/doc/lab2.md

   value part (in a list or a string) will take less than 1 millisecond.
 Note that `Keys()` and `ListKeys()` might take longer time to complete because it needs to scan over all the keys.
-- All front-ends, back-ends and keepers will run on the lab machines.
+- All the front-ends, the back-ends and the keeper will be running on the lab machines.
 - Although the Tribbler front-ends can be killed at any time, the killing won't happen very often (less than once per second).